I would like to welcome you to the website of the Division of Nephrology, Hypertension, and Renal Transplantation at the University of Florida.

-The current Division chief, Mark S. Segal, M.D., Ph.D., is preceded by a long list of influential directors of the Division, including Richard J. Johnson, M.D., former J. Robert Cade Professor; C. Craig Tisher, M.D., former Dean of the College of Medicine at the University of Florida and editor of the Journal of the American Society of Nephrology; and the late Robert Cade, M.D., inventor of Gatorade®.
+I am honored to be preceded by a long list of influential leaders and directors of the Division, including Dr. Mark S. Segal, Dr. Richard J. Johnson, Dr. C. Craig Tisher, former Dean of the College of Medicine at the University of Florida and editor of the Journal of the American Society of Nephrology, and the late Dr. Robert Cade, inventor of Gatorade®.

-While our goal is to slow down the progression of all kidney disease and effectively manage the complications that are associated with kidney disease, we also utilize the latest treatment modalities to manage our dialysis patients.
+- While our goal is to slow down the progression of all kidney disease and effectively manage the complications that are associated with kidney disease, we also utilize the latest treatment modalities to manage our dialysis patients.
 Dialysis patients managed by the Division exceed national and local standards for the quality of their dialysis and boasts some of the lowest mortality rates in the country.
-The transplantation program currently led by Medical Director Dr. Shehzad Rehman, is a state-of-the-art program utilizing the most efficacious and safest immunosuppressive regimens.
+The transplantation program is a state-of-the-art program utilizing the most efficacious and safest immunosuppressive regimens.

-The Division has an ACGME-certified training program in nephrology as well as a National Institutes of Health Training Program (T32) to provide exceptional training for the fellow who wants to enter into a career in clinical nephrology and/or a career in academic medicine in the field of nephrology.
-We also have an accredited renal transplantation program accepting a fellow every year.
+- The Division has an ACGME-certified training program in nephrology as well as an accredited renal transplantation program accepting a fellow every year.
 We have developed a high-profile education program for the residents and medical students.
 The program has a history of exceptional teaching as evidenced by the fact that the most popular clinical nephrology textbook worldwide is co-edited by the former Division Chief (‘Comprehensive Clinical Nephrology’, eds Richard J Johnson and John Feehally, Harcourt, 2010, 3rd edition) and that the extremely popular Nephrology and Hypertension for House Officers is edited by another prior chief and past Dean, Dr. C. Craig Tisher (Nephrology Handbook) with many chapters in both books contributed by members of the Division.

-- Members of the Division have been invited to give state of the art lectures across the globe and the Division also brings the leaders in nephrology from around the world to the Division to serve as the J. Robert Cade Visiting Professor in Internal Medicine as well as the C. Craig Tisher Visiting Professor.
-The distinguished nephrologists who have been past visiting professors include:
+- Members of the Division have been invited to give state of the art lectures across the globe and the Division also brings the leaders in nephrology from around the world to the Division to serve as the J. Robert Cade Visiting Professor in Internal Medicine, as well as the C. Craig Tisher Visiting Professor.
+Learn more about our distinguished nephrologists who have been past visiting professors.

 If you should have any questions or want to assist in the battle of kidney disease please feel free to contact us.